That What is Not Session Players

 Bio:

-In 1991 the legendary Tower of Power horn section were recording in the same LA studios that PiL were using for pre-production on 'That What is Not'.
+In 1991 the legendary Tower of Power horn section were recording in the same LA studios that PiL were using for pre-production of 'That What is Not'.
 They became friendly with John McGeoch and he invited them to play on the album.
 Lydon later commented PiL felt some of the tracks were "screaming out" for horns.
-"TOP" appear on 'Covered' & 'Good Things': recorded at Eldorado Studios, Hollywood; with producer Dave Jerden.
+"TOP" appear on 'Covered' and 'Good Things': recorded at Eldorado Studios, Hollywood; with producer Dave Jerden.

 A long running and well respected horn section TOP actually started life as a soul band in the 60s; gaining some commercial success along the way.
 Plagued by record company problems and personnel changes (sounds familiar) they morphed into one of the most in-demand horn sections in California.
 They sporadically release records under their own name, but mainly concentrate on session work; playing with the likes of Stevie Nicks, B.B.
-King, Elton John & Bonnie Raitt; among many others.
+King, Elton John and Bonnie Raitt; among many others.

 External Links: